Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling

-While the current descriptor set works well for the chosen targeted conditioning, two practical issues are worth improving.
-First, PEP-FOLD occasionally fails to produce conformations for specific sequences, leading to missing 3D-derived descriptors and, consequently, discarded candidates.
-Further adjustments on PEP-FOLD or even entirely replacing it with more robust structure predictors would reduce the amount of discarded candidates.
-Second, some regions of descriptor space are considerably underrepresented (e.g., sequences with any $\beta$-sheet content are $\sim0.1\%$, with almost all of them having 10 residues --- see Supplementary Material), which can bias learning and make those targets harder to satisfy.
+While the current descriptor set demonstrates morphology steering under our chosen targeting window, two practical issues are worth improving.
+First, the choice of proxy descriptors, as well as their feasible target ranges, materially affect end-to-end success.
+In the present work, morphology control is therefore best interpreted as protocol-conditional: it is validated under a fixed CG-MD setup and morphology criterion, and additional sensitivity checks indicate that outcomes can shift under protocol changes (e.g., larger boxes) or higher-resolution atomistic settings for specific sequences.
+This highlights that expert-guided refinement of the proxy set --- for example, adding complementary constraints such as an explicit hydrophobicity cap for sphere targeting --- may improve robustness without altering the core partial-conditioning framework.
+Second, some regions of descriptor space are considerably underrepresented (e.g., sequences with any $\beta$-strand assignment are $\sim0.1\%$, with almost all of them having 10 residues --- see Supplementary Material), which can bias learning and make those targets harder to satisfy.
 Curating additional data in these sparse regimes and performing expert-guided descriptor selection are straightforward, high-yield next steps that complement the existing pipeline.

 Regarding the model, the simple approach of modeling the conditional prior as a single diagonal Gaussian works well in our setting, as reflected by strong condition matching performance in validation.
 However, under partial conditioning with a sparse mask $m$, the mapping from descriptors to valid sequences is inherently multimodal.
 A unimodal prior averages across disparate modes, which weakens constraint satisfaction and can cause the decoder to default to frequent training patterns.
-A promising direction for future work would be to develop architectures that adopt a richer masked prior, such as explicitly multimodal or mixture-based formulations~\cite{wangDiverseAccurateImage2017, lavdaImprovingVAEGenerations2019}, making the uncertainty induced by masked descriptors explicit, rather than collapsing it into a single Gaussian.
+A promising direction for future work would be to develop architectures that adopt a richer masked prior, such as explicitly multimodal, mixture-based or flow-based prior formulations~\cite{wangDiverseAccurateImage2017, lavdaImprovingVAEGenerations2019, leeDesignPeptidesNoncanonical2025}, making the uncertainty induced by masked descriptors explicit, rather than collapsing it into a single Gaussian.